hakosaj/PygameAI/README.md

   - Implement Deep-Q CNN á lá DeepMind

 ### Snake

-  - Update README
+  **After phase 1:**
   - Shortcuts in Hamiltonian AI

-  **After phase 1:**
   - Deep Neural Net-AI

 ### Tetris

+  **After phase 1:**
   - Statistical tests for the parameters and their evolution

-  **After phase 1:**
   - This one does not do cliffhangers
   - No direct interfacing, get all data from the screen as a player would?
   - Parameter convergence plots